aviskarkc10/todo-list/README.md

 ## Install

-Clone the repository and install dependencies using [npm]
+Clone the repo and install dependencies using [npm]

 ```bash
 $ npm install